Desireé English: Operations Officer

 Laurie Gaum: Project Coordinator

 Laurie Gaum is Project Coordinator for GenderWorks.
 He is an ordained minister of the Dutch Reformed Church in South Africa.
 He is passionate about and advocates for sexual diversity, gender identity and expression freedoms in churches.
 Laurie also designs and facilitates interdisciplinary dialogues and programmes related to spirituality, masculinities, gender and sexuality.
 His book, Praat Verby Grense, co-authored with his father, a retired Dutch Reformed minister, chronicles their conversations about relationship and sexual orientation.
-Laurie is the only openly gay Dutch Reformed minister in South Africa and he successfully appealed a decision of that church to defrock him for having been in a same-sex relationship.
+Laurie was the first openly gay Dutch Reformed minister in South Africa after having successfully appealed a decision of that church to defrock him for having been in a same-sex relationship.
+He has been on the forefront of winning a historic court case against his church which helped establish it as an open and affirming denomination.
 He holds a BTh, MTh and MA from the Universities of Stellenbosch and Cape Town and has recently completed an International Peacemaking Fellowship at Hartford Seminary in Connecticut, USA.